 Notes: 1.
-"Number of accidents" refers to the traffic accidents that occurred on the "road" as defined in Article 2, paragraph (1), item (i) of the Road Traffic Act, and numbers since 1966 are limited to fatal/injurious accidents.
+"Number of accidents" refer to the traffic accidents that occurred on the "road" as defined in Article 2, paragraph (1), item (i) of the Road Traffic Act, and the numbers since 1966 are limited to fatal/injurious accidents.